cosmastech/cosmastech.github.io/_posts/2023-04-12-how-to-fix-identifier-name-too-long.md

 tags: Laravel, database, mysql
 ---

-Do you love verbosity in your database tables and columns? ✔️
+Do you love verbosity in your database tables and columns? ✅

-Are you running into issues where Laravel's migration helpers like `foreignIdFor()` are not letting your migrations run? ✖️
+Are you running into issues where Laravel's migration helpers like `foreignIdFor()` are not letting your migrations run? ❗

-Take for instance this sample migration:
+Take for instance this migration:

 ```php
 use App\Models\KnowledgeBaseResource;